Sabin-Rana/enterprise-aws-3tier-architecture/README.md

 RDS PostgreSQL 14.9 with multi-AZ deployment for high availability.
 DB subnet group for isolated database network placement.
 Encrypted storage with automated backups and 7-day retention.

 Performance Insights enabled for database monitoring.
-Parameter groups and maintenance windows configured for production standards.
+Parameter groups and maintenance windows configured for enterprise standards.

 ### Monitoring and Observability (Monitoring Module)